-Distance and Elevation Gain: 10.1 miles and 4,446 feet of climbing for Deadwood and Silver, out-and-back; roughly the same mileage and 4,000 feet of gain to loop down Tirbircio Creek; 11 miles and 4,309 feet of gain if Baker is included in the Tirbircio Creek loop.
+Distance and Elevation Gain: 10.1 miles and 4,440 feet of climbing for Deadwood and Silver, out-and-back; roughly the same mileage and 4,000 feet of gain to loop down Tirbircio Creek; 11 miles and 4,300 feet of gain if Baker Peak is included in the Tirbircio Creek loop.

 Time: 6 to 7.5 hours

-Difficulty: 4WD road, off-trail, trace of social trail, mining track; moderate navigation; Class 2; some exposure on Baker Peak, Class 2+
+Difficulty: 4WD road, social trail, off-trail; moderate navigation; Class 2; some exposure on Baker Peak, Class 2+

 Quote: To see the greatness of a mountain, one must keep one's distance; to understand its form, one must move around it; to experience its moods, one must see it at sunrise and sunset, at noon and at midnight, in sun and in rain, in snow and in storm, in summer and in winter and in all the other seasons.
 He who can see the mountain like this comes near to the life of the mountain, a life that is as intense and varied as that of a human being.
 Such is the greatness of a mighty mountain.
 Lama Govinda